 Off its coastline is the mysterious Easter Island.
 It is nearly 3,700 km away from Santiago and as such it is a place where few people get to.
 This tiny island is covered in nearly 900 Moai statutes, some of which have to be seen to be believed as they were built at a time when the wheel did not exist.
 3 nights is about right for being on the island and if you have had enough of Moai searching, then island also has a couple of superb beaches.

 Heading south from Santiago you land in The Lake District of Chile.
 This is an area of outstanding natural beauty and where you will find Azul blue lakes backed by snow-capped volcanoes and as well as high Andean peaks.
 The Lake District of Chile can be what you want it to be and by this we mean if you want to trek for 8 hours, no problem, if you want to uncover the history of the Mapuche people, no problem, see colonial towns with colourful markets, no problem!

 Where Chile ends is where the Andes meet the Pacific and the mystical Tierra del Fuego is located and where no holiday in Chile’s Patagonia is complete without visiting.
 The first Europeans came upon it in Ferdinand Magellan’s expedition of 1520 and it has lost none of its allure since.
 The land here is incredible and within it lies the best national park in South America; Torres del Paine.
 At the centre of the park is a massif containing lakes from glacial run off and a rock formation of both granite and basalt.
 Over the years the extreme weather has carved some of the most beautiful peaks, which you have to see to believe and where you will find some of the best trekking in the whole of South America.

 Don’t think, just go.
 A holiday to Chile is one that you will remember forever, so make sure you do it the right way.
-We’ve been there, a lot, so let us help you create a holiday of lifetime.
+The Latin Odyssey team have been there many times, so let us help you create your holiday of a lifetime.